SoftwareEngineeringToolDemos/FSE-2011-rbacUML/README.md

 <p>
 This repository is <b><i>NOT</b></i> the original repository for this tool.<br>
 <p>
-The tool is under construction and not available for any external use and redistribution.<br>
+The tool is not available for any external use and redistribution.<br>
 <p>
 This repository was constructed by [Bhargav Jhaveri](https://github.com/BhargavJhaveri/) under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).